mrlt8/docker-wyze-bridge/README.md

 You can view your stream by visiting: `http://localhost:8888/cam-nickname` where localhost is the hostname or ip of the machine running the bridge followed by the cam nickname in lowercase with `-` in place of spaces.

 See [basic usage](#basic-usage) for additional information.

+## Features

+- Access to video and audio for all Wyze-supported cameras via RTSP/RTMP/HLS.
+- Access to HD *or* SD stream with configurable bitrate.
+- Local and remote access to any of the cams on your account.
+- Runs on almost any x64 or armv7/arm64 based system like a Raspberry Pi that supports docker.
+- Support for Wyze 2FA.
+- Ability to rotate video for Wyze Doorbell.
+- Ability to record streams locally.
+- Ability to take snapshots on an interval.
+- Ability to livestream directly from the bridge.

 ## Changes in v1.4.0